dregenor/jsonMapper/README.md

 });
 ```

-And if i write just "user.name" it is be synonym JV.getVal("user.name")
+And if i write just "user.name" it is be synonym JM.getVal("user.name")

 ```js